Ferdzz/ServerBot/README.md

 - Spin the bottle: Players can spin the bottle, it randomly chooses two people that are online in the server.
 - Coin toss: Gives players the ability to let a virtual coin make their decisions
 - Roll: Allows players to roll for a random number within the bounds in which they define with a paramter thats required in the command.
+- Snip: Allows user to edit a certain word in someone's sentence, which is then output by the bot.
 - Bye: Sends a farewell to the player displaying a link to a farewell picture!
+- Chat logging: Allows server managers to define a list of words that causes the user's name and that sentence to be logged into an plain text file.
+(Useful for catching somone swearing or being insensitive to certain groups of people).

 [Back to table of contents](#top)
 <hr>